Richard Evans (South African cricketer)

 Richard James Evans (11 October 1914 – 29 May 1943) was a South African cricketer who played first-class cricket for Border from 1934 to 1940.

 Richard Evans was a leg-spin and googly bowler who had an exceptional career strike-rate: a wicket every 31.48 deliveries.
 He had an outstanding season for Border in 1937–38 when he was 23.
 In the first match, against Western Province, he took 5 for 72 and 4 for 92, and Border won by seven wickets.
 Then, in Border's innings victory over Eastern Province he took 4 for 50 and 6 for 40.
 Later, in the victory over Orange Free State, he took 5 for 27 and 2 for 28, and a week after that, in the loss to Transvaal, he took 2 for 29 and 8 for 64.
 He finished the season with 36 wickets in five matches off 867 balls at a bowling average of 13.11 and a strike-rate of a wicket every 24.08 balls.
 Only Norman Gordon of Transvaal, with 39 wickets off 1798 balls, took more wickets in the season.

 However, Evans's considerable promise was unfulfilled.
-He played only two more first-class matches before the Second World War, in which he died at sea off Cape Town, aged 28.
-He died while serving in the South African Air Force when his Avro Anson stalled and crashed into the sea off Danger Point.
+He played only two more first-class matches before the Second World War.
+He died in May 1943 while serving in the South African Air Force, when his Avro Anson stalled and crashed into the sea off Danger Point.
+In civilian life he worked as a refrigeration engineer and lived with his wife in East London.